TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 Oh yeah!
 Protected on land and sea.

 But what about if we're attacked by air?
 We need yet another conditional check.
-Enter the `if; elsif; else` statement!
+Enter the `if...elsif...else` statement!

 ```ruby
 if attack_by_land == true